anfalfadhil/anfalfadhil.github.io/Project1 10.26.43 AM/the-project/readMe.md

 ## Future Modification

-in the future, working on adding some more animations and sound effects will be a good thing to do which will give the player more engaged experience and more fun.
+* in the future, working on adding some more animations and sound effects will be a good thing to do which will give the player more engaged experience and more fun.
+* adding players scores and timers will add some challenging motivation to the game.

 -------
 ## Enjoy :)